PowerShell vs. CMD: Choosing theRight Tool for Every Task

 Key Differences Between PowerShell and CMD

-When deciding on among PowerShell vs Command Prompt, knowledge their differences helps customers pick out the proper device for their needs.
-While each are command-line interfaces in Windows, they serve distinctive purposes.
+When deciding between PowerShell vs Command Prompt, knowledge of their differences helps customers pick out the proper device for their needs.
+While each are command-line interface in Windows, they serve distinctive purposes.

 - Command Execution